<1 %

 "Create Inclusive and Supportive Spaces"

-Establish safer, inclusive, and visible environments for Black and minority ethnic undergraduate and postgraduate students, as well as staff — using proven models that support marginalised groups in academia.
+To establish safer, more inclusive, and visible environments for Black and minority ethnic undergraduate and postgraduate students, as well as staff, by drawing on proven community-building models that support historically marginalised groups in academia.
+Through mentorship, networking, advocacy, and collaborative engagement, the initiative seeks to foster belonging, amplify underrepresented voices, and create meaningful opportunities for connection, growth, and leadership within the chemical sciences.

 "Advance Equity in Recruitment, Progression, and Representation"